Karen Sasahara

-Karen Hideko Sasahara (born 1959) is an American diplomat who served as Consul General in Jerusalem until the US Embassy in Israel moved to Jerusalem, and the US Consulate closed down.
-She is the nominee to be the next United States Ambassador to Kuwait.
+Karen Hideko Sasahara (born 1959) is an American diplomat who had served as United States ambassador to Kuwait.
+She previously served as consul general in Jerusalem until the US embassy spokesperson in Israel moved to Jerusalem, and the US consulate closed down.

 Early life and education

-Sasahara was born in Cambridge, Massachusetts to Dr. and Mrs. Arthur A. Sasahara and raised in the Boston area.
-Sasahara has a M.A. in Near East Studies from the George Washington University, and a B.A. in International Relations from the University of Wisconsin-Milwaukee.
+Sasahara was born in Cambridge, Massachusetts and raised in the Boston area, is daughter of Dr. Arthur A. Sasahara.
+Sasahara has a MA in Near East studies from the George Washington University, and a BA in international relations from the University of Wisconsin–Milwaukee.

 Career

-Sasahara is a member of the Senior Foreign Service, with the rank of Minister-Counselor.
-As Consul General, she was the point person for the State Department with the Palestinian Authority.
-Her next assignment was Chargé d'Affaires, a.i. at the U.S. Embassy in Amman since March, 2019.
+Sasahara is a member of the Senior Foreign Service, with the rank of minister-counselor.
+As consul general, she was the point person for the State Department with the Palestinian Authority.
+Her next assignment was chargé d'affaires, a.i. at the U.S. embassy in Amman since March, 2019.

-In 1989 she served as Political and Economic officer at the US Consulate General in Jedda, Saudi Arabia.
+In 1989 she served as political and economic officer at the US consulate general in Jeddah, Saudi Arabia.

 Ambassador Nomination to Kuwait

 On August 19, 2022, President Joe Biden nominated Sasahara to be the next ambassador to Kuwait.
 On September 6, 2022, her nomination was sent to the Senate.
 Sasahara's nomination expired at the end of the year and was returned to President Biden on January 3, 2023.

 President Biden renominated Sasahara the following day.
-Her nomination is currently pending before the Senate Foreign Relations Committee.
+Hearings on her nomination were held before the Senate Foreign Relations Committee on March 15, 2023.
+The committee reported her nomination favorably on April 27, 2023.
+Her nomination was confirmed by the full Senate via voice vote on October 16, 2023.

 Personal life

 Sasahara is married to fellow diplomat Michael Ratney.
-She speaks Arabic, Spanish, French and Russian.
+She speaks Arabic, Spanish, French, and Russian.